SeaQL/seaql.github.io/Blog/blog/2022-08-12-3k-github-stars.md

 SeaQL is celebrating the milestone of reaching 3,000 GitHub stars 🎉.

-This wouldn't have happened without all of your supports and contributions, so we want to thank the awesome community for being with us along the way.
+This wouldn't have happened without all of your support and contributions, so we want to thank the awesome community for being with us along the way.

 ## The Journey